delcypher/lc/README.txt

    where <width+1> & <height+1> are the width and height of the lattice +1 respectively.

+   You can also view a 3D energy density plot by running

+   $ scripts/view-energy-density-3d.sh mystate.bin

+   or run it via the alias added by scripts/path.sh

+   $ view-ed3d mystate.bin

+   You can also view a energy density colour map (Not sure supported by old versions of GNUplot) by running

+   $ scripts/view-energy-density-colour-map.sh mystate.bin

+   or run it via the alias added by scripts/path.sh

+   view-edcm mystate.bin

 3. To now simulate the "cooling" of a lattice state to the minimum energy situation you use the sim-state tool.
 To run it run

    $ sim-state mystate.bin <steps>